Out to Lunch!: Critical reception

 Kevin Whitehead, writing for NPR, referred to Out to Lunch! as Dolphy's "masterpiece", stating: "Half a century later it still sounds crazy in a good way.
-The organized mayhem starts with Dolphy's tunes, often featuring wide, wide leaps in the melody and ratchet-gear rhythms...
-He improvised with.. angular energy, and an excitable tone like a goosed goose."
-He observed: "in time you could hear its influence in Anthony Braxton's or Roscoe Mitchell's zigzag solos and odd timbres, in David Murray's yawping bass clarinet and Jason Adasiewicz's clanking vibes.
-You can also hear it in ambitious music by all sorts of modern composers who grapple with the same kind of contradictions Dolphy did.
-Out to Lunch is free and focused, dissonant and catchy, wide open and swinging all at once.
-Fifty years on, there's plenty there to be inspired by."
+The organized mayhem starts with Dolphy's tunes, often featuring wide, wide leaps in the melody and ratchet-gear rhythms...in time you could hear its influence in Anthony Braxton's or Roscoe Mitchell's zigzag solos and odd timbres, in David Murray's yawping bass clarinet and Jason Adasiewicz's clanking vibes.
+You can also hear it in ambitious music by all sorts of modern composers who grapple with the same kind of contradictions Dolphy did."
 In an essay for Jazz History Online, Thomas Cunniffe wrote that Out to Lunch! "was an effort to break our expectations about the very nature of jazz", and stated that "In addition to dispelling the notion that improvised solos should maintain the mood of the melody, Dolphy called for his sidemen to rethink their preconceived notions about improvisation", noting that "Dolphy and company re-examined the very framework of this music."

-Trevor Maclaren described Out to Lunch! as "one of the finest records of its kind", "easily at the caliber of A Love Supreme and The Shape of Jazz to Come".
-He stated: "Dolphy shows himself as solid bandleader and arranger who opens up plenty of room of for his players.
+Trevor Maclaren described Out to Lunch! as "one of the finest records of its kind" and "easily at the caliber of A Love Supreme and The Shape of Jazz to Come".
+He stated that "Dolphy shows himself as solid bandleader and arranger who opens up plenty of room for his players.
 Much in the ideology of his fellow avant-garde players, the solos exude experiment.
 Yet Dolphy's control is masterful and no matter how far out he gets, you can feel his passion and know his path has been well articulated."
-Reviewer Greg Simmons called the album "undeniably brilliant" and "an essential watershed in the jazz canon, representing a creative peak for the soon-to-be-gone Dolphy".
-He praised Dolphy's bass clarinet playing on the opening track, featuring "a solo from Mars, with serrated, stuttered runs and odd false notes.
-This is as complete a statement of musical independence—from fashion, commercial concerns, and tradition—as is likely to be found.
-It's blues from hell, and it sets the pace for the entire record."
+Greg Simmons of All About Jazz called the album "undeniably brilliant" and "an essential watershed in the jazz canon, representing a creative peak for the soon-to-be-gone Dolphy".
+He praised Dolphy's bass clarinet playing on the opening track as "as complete a statement of musical independence—from fashion, commercial concerns, and tradition—as is likely to be found."